AndyNgCE/COP4331-Project/artifact/DesignDocument.md

 ## System Context Diagram
 ![System Context Diagram](https://user-images.githubusercontent.com/71106921/108025748-0c5ca180-6ff5-11eb-869c-7ea994bc655c.jpeg)
 Since our goal is to support 2-4 players in the game while on one screen, there is not much complexity on this level.
 All inputs will be read and processed through one machine.
-It is just a link between the user(s), King of Bombe excutable, its related system, and external use of the Unreal Engine.
+It depicts the link between the user(s), King of Bombe excutable, its related system, and external use of the Unreal Engine.

 Context | User Story ID
 --------|--------------